he-yang/excel-to-json-mcp/README.md

 |-----------|--------|----------|-----------------------------------------------------------------------------|
 | data      | string | Yes      | Tab-separated or comma-separated text data with at least two rows (header row + data row) |

+> Note:
+> Input data must be tab-separated (Excel) or comma-separated (CSV) text with at least two rows (header row + data row).
+> - The first row will be considered as "header" row, and this MCP will use it as column names, subsequently JSON keys.
+> - The following rows will be considered as "data" rows, and this MCP will treat them as JSON values.

 #### Example Request

+Tab-separated data:

 ```json
 {